rmodrak/seisflows-multiparameter/README.md

 - provides ready-to-go anisotropic inversion capabilities for SPECFEM2D and SPECFEM3D

-Once the main SeisFlows package and its depedenciese are installed, installation of the extension package is very simple:
+Once the main SeisFlows package is installed, installation of the extension package is simple:
 ```
 git clone https://github.com/rmodrak/seisflows-multiparameter.git /path/to/seisflows-multiparameter
 export PYTHONPATH=$PYTHONPATH:/path/to/seisflows-multiparameter